doublehops/sql-injection-attack-example/README.md

 SQL INJECTION ATTACK EXAMPLE
 ============================

-This small project is a working example of setting up a website vulnerable to SQL injection with instructions on how to exploit it to get shell access.
+This is a small project to show how easy it can be to exploit SQL injection and how dangerous it can be.

 Setup Instructions
 ----------------------------